 This requirement is created to enhance the security of cardholder data by implementing robust logging and monitoring mechanisms.

-Tips for compliance:
+Tips for compliance

-- Configure systems, applications, and network devices to generate detailed logs of relevant events.
-Logging should capture information about all access attempts, changes to configurations, and other security-relevant activities.
+- Logging should capture information about all access attempts, changes to configurations, and other security-relevant activities.

 - Implement centralized logging where logs from various sources are aggregated into a central repository.